Command Line Interface (CLI)

 online feeds which should be added.

-You can add feeds to RSS Guard by passing URLs as the command line parameters too.
-Feed URI scheme is supported, so that you can call RSS Guard like this:
+You can also add feeds to RSS Guard by passing URLs as command-line parameters.
+The feed URI scheme is supported, so you can call RSS Guard like this:

 rssguard.exe "feed://archlinux.org/feeds/news"